Nicole Grohoski holds coastal Maine Senate district for Democrats

 Democrats kept control of a swing legislative district on Tuesday when Rep. Nicole Grohoski defeated former Sen. Brian Langley in a special Maine Senate election in Hancock County.

 Republicans conceded the race at 9:48 p.m.
 Tuesday, while Democrats declared victory.
 With 18 percent of the estimated vote reported to the Bangor Daily News and its election partner Decision Desk HQ, Grohoski led with 59 percent, compared with just over 40 percent for Langley and less than 1 percent for Green candidate Benjamin Meikeljohn.

-Grohoski won municipalities, including the usually Republican-leaning town of Hancock.
+Grohoski won municipalities including Ellsworth, which is both her and Langley’s hometown, as well as the usually Republican-leaning town of Hancock.

-Grohoski’s victory will have little effect in Augusta as the Legislature has no plans to return for a session this fall.
+Her victory will have little effect in Augusta as the Legislature has no plans to return for a session this fall.
 But it is a moral victory for Maine Democrats to hold onto the district with Republicans preparing for a 2022 wave year under an unpopular President Joe Biden, a Democrat.
 Republicans’ pathway to flipping the Maine Senate narrows significantly if Langley does not win back the Hancock County seat in November.

+This story, right here?
+We broke it via text message.
+Subscribers of Pocket Politics get breaking news and analysis on their phones before the stories go anywhere else.
+Text POLITICS to 207-288-7412 to get in.
+First two weeks are free, $3.99/month after that.
+Cancel any time.
+All links to the site are free.

 The special election was called to fill the seat vacated by former Sen. Louis Luchini, D-Ellsworth, who resigned in January to take a job with the Small Business Administration.
 Luchini was first elected to the open seat in 2018, when Langley was term limited, and then defeated the former Republican senator in 2020.